 Cover the pot and cook this on high for 15 minutes

-Remove the lid and add the same amount of water (3-4 cups) and spices as before: 2 teaspoons goya adobo powder across, 1 ½ teaspoons 7 spices, salt, pepper, 1 packet of sazon goya, and 2 cubes of maggi.
+Remove the lid and add the same amount of water (3-4 cups) and 2 teaspoons goya adobo powder across, 1 ½ teaspoons 7 spices, salt, pepper, 1 packet of sazon goya, and 2 cubes of maggi.

 Reduce heat to medium.
 Cover the pot and for another 15 minutes.

 Turn off the heat and transfer the chicken pieces to a large plate.
-Drain the broth into a large bowl through a fine mesh strainer.
+Drain the broth into a large heat proof bowl through a fine mesh strainer.

-Step 5: Toast the vermicelle noodles and prepare the rice mixture
+Step 5: Toast the vermicelli noodles and prepare the rice

-Use one of the warm cast iron skillets from frying the vegetables to toast your vermicelle noodles.
+Use one of the warm cast iron skillets from frying the vegetables to toast your vermicelli noodles.
 Add ¾ package of the noodles to the warm cast iron pan.

 Stir the noodles gently with a wooden spoon the entire time they are in the pan.
 Do not leave them unattended because they can burn very quickly!